What Is RON? Your Guide to Remote Online Notarization

 Understanding Remote Online Notarization (RON)

-Remote online notarization (RON) was first introduced in the Commonwealth of Virginia in 2012 and has significantly risen in popularity over the years.
-Today, the majority of the United States has enacted permanent RON laws, and the SECURE Notarization Act continues to gain traction.
+Remote online notarization (RON) has come a long way since its introduction in the Commonwealth of Virginia in 2012.
+Today, it has gained widespread acceptance, with the majority of the United States enacting permanent RON laws.
+The SECURE Notarization Act continues to gain traction, paving the way for nationwide adoption of RON.

 The Evolution of RON